Gimbardo/quagsire-splashscreen/README.md

 ## Installation

-To install just clone this directory into .local/share/plasma/look-and-feel
+To install just clone this project into .local/share/plasma/look-and-feel